-The Computer Science course we offer at Bury College has recently been refreshed to move with the times and adapt to the advances in computing which are constantly transforming the way we work.
+The Computer Science course has recently been refreshed to move with the times and adapt to the advances in computing which are constantly transforming the way we work.
 Computer Science embraces the logical, imaginative and creative skills needed to create the technologies of tomorrow.
 The course has a strong emphasis on problem solving and practical programming using the C# programming language.
 This is complemented by a study of computational theory giving you the skills to progress to higher education or thrive in the workplace.

 The A Level Study Programme is a full-time two-year programme, starting in September, with the opportunity to take AS after one year.